Fujifilm X-H1 vs Panasonic GF7

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the GF7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
+Both the X-H1 and the GF7 have been discontinued, but can regularly be found used on ebay.
+The GF7 was replaced by the Panasonic GX850, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-H1 and the Panasonic GF7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 15.8MP) with a 26% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.